 In each season of life, these choices have been mine to make.
 The answer by my actions to each of those questions would create the definition of who I was capable of being.
-It was on me to show grit and grace required to define who I wanted to be.
+It was on me to demonstrate the grit and grace required to define who I wanted to be.
 Sometimes I fared well, sometimes not.
 This is true of us all.
 Every one of us is created with incredible talents and abilities.
 We are here to fill a place that no one else can.